 What do hamsters eat?
 And what type of food should you feed your hamster?
 Find out in our guide to what hamsters eat…

-In the wild a hamster’s diet is suited to the area where it lives; this is usually in a dry place, often close to the edge of a desert.
+In the wild a hamster’s diet is suited to the area where it lives.
 Wild hamsters eat seeds, grain and grasses as well as some insects.
 Hamsters are omnivores which means that, much like humans, they exist on a mixed diet of vegetation and meat.

 What do hamsters eat?

 You can buy hamster mix from a pet shop; either muesli or pellets.
-It’s a good idea to buy food that looks natural as highly coloured foods are normally full of additives.
+It’s a good idea to buy food that looks natural.
+Highly coloured foods are normally full of additives.

 Hamsters love fruit and vegetables, but you need to be careful about the amount you are giving them.
 Hamsters are obviously only small creatures and too much fruit and veg in their diet can cause diarrhea.
 A small cube of apple, carrot or cucumber is enough.
 Hamsters normally especially love carrots but remember they are high in sugar so don’t give your pet too much.
 Other fruit and vegetables your hamster may like are; chicory, cauliflower, broccoli, pear, peach and banana.
 You should never give your furry friend any citrus fruit or onion as they are high in acid and your hamster could end up with an upset tummy.